-Practical Issues
+Practical issues

 Patients associated wearable technology with practical issues and the impact of these on their life.
-The views expressed covered areas around sensor wearability, appearance, when to- and how long for- to wear the device, comfort and design, but also discreetness and privacy.
+The views expressed encompassed issues regarding sensor wearability, appearance, when to and how long to wear the device, comfort and design, as well as discreetness and privacy.